ftsrg-bta/lab-ethereum/guide.md

     // Do something
 }
 ```

-It is important to be aware of this behavior, because when calling some function or sending Ether to an arbitrary address, we might actually transfer the control flow, letting the callee execute its own code (see [reentrancy vulnerability](https://docs.soliditylang.org/en/v0.8.0/security-considerations.html#re-entrancy)).
+It is important to be aware of this behaviour, because when calling some function or sending Ether to an arbitrary address, we might actually transfer the control flow, letting the callee execute its own code (see [reentrancy vulnerability](https://docs.soliditylang.org/en/v0.8.0/security-considerations.html#re-entrancy)).

 **Receive function.**
 Each contract can define a special [_receive Ether function_](https://docs.soliditylang.org/en/v0.8.0/contracts.html#receive-ether-function).